 A team can’t function if they don’t trust their leader.
 Supporting your team is one of the most important responsibilities of a manager, if not the most important.
 Regular one-on-one meetings keep your team engaged and committed to consistent improvement.

-💡 Learn more about the importance and best practices of one on one meetings: One on One Meetings: A Complete Guide for Managers.
+💡 Learn more about the importance and best practices of one-on-one meetings: Manager’s guide to one-on-one meetings.

 Building rapport means developing a friendly connection with another person.
 Bonding over shared interests like cooking, sports, or movies and TV are simple and effective ways to build rapport with someone.
 If you don’t share any immediate interests, asking someone about one of their interests also builds rapport.

 A one-on-one meeting is the most effective space for a manager to build trust and rapport with an employee, and a friendly, comfortable connection is essential to a productive one-on-one meeting.

 It can be difficult for managers and employees to build rapport because of the clear power dynamic.
 Right off the bat, both of you are forced to be aware of the role you play in each other’s lives.
 But you can maintain decorum while still being friendly and getting to know the other person.